(Hickling gallery & ‘To Do’ list at the bottom of this page)

 ‘To Do’ List – we hope to:

-• We understand that wood carvings at Grimsthorpe Castle in Lincolnshire are the same as the Belvoir Angel headstones: we would like to look into this further.
+- We understand that wood carvings at Grimsthorpe Castle in Lincolnshire are the same as the Belvoir Angel headstones: a recent visit and enquiries haven’t found anything at Grimsthorpe but it continues to seem worthwhile to look into wood carvings locally.

 If you can help with any of these areas, please contact us.